Death and state funeral of Malietoa Tanumafili II

-Malietoa Tanumafili II, the O le Ao o le Malo (head of state) of Samoa and paramount chief of the Malietoa lineage, died on 11 May 2007, aged 94.
-At the time of his death, he was head of state for over 45 years, having assumed the office for life when Samoa gained independence in 1962.
+Malietoa Tanumafili II, the O le Ao o le Malo (head of state) of Samoa and paramount chief of the Malietoa lineage, died in office on 11 May 2007 at the age of 94.
+He had served as head of state for 45 years following Samoa's independence in 1962.
 His state funeral was held on 18 May and was attended by a significant amount of domestic and regional dignitaries.

 Illness and death

 Prior to his death, Malietoa had been treated for pneumonia at the Tupua Tamasese Meaʻole National Hospital in Motoʻotua, near Apia.
 Prime Minister Tuilaʻepa Saʻilele Malielegaoi visited Malietoa's relatives at the hospital on 10 May 2007, where a church service had been conducted.
 He died at 18:45 on 11 May (UTC−11:00).
 Sources close to him said that he died as a result of "chest complications".

 His death was announced on state broadcaster SBC TV1 by Secretary of State Vaʻasatia Poloma Komiti, who added that Tuilaʻepa would address the nation later in the day.
 Malietoa was survived by two sons and two daughters.

 At the time of his death, Malietoa was the oldest incumbent state leader and the world's longest serving non-monarchical head of state, as well as the third longest serving incumbent state leader overall after King Bhumibol Adulyadej of Thailand and Queen Elizabeth II of the United Kingdom.
-His death was the last of a series of high-ranking dignitaries in the region within the preceding years, following those of Fijian former leader Ratu Sir Kamisese Mara, Māori Queen Dame Te Atairangikaahu, Tongan monarch Tāufaʻāhau Tupou IV, and the king of the French chiefdom of Uvea, Tomasi Kulimoetoke II.
+His death was the last of a series of high-ranking dignitaries in the region within the preceding years, following those of Fiji's first prime minister Ratu Sir Kamisese Mara, Māori queen Dame Te Atairangikaahu, king Tāufaʻāhau Tupou IV of Tonga, and king Tomasi Kulimoetoke II of the French chiefdom of Uvea.